ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

      install
      support

-The above example will output a Table of Contents in the page where it occurs.
+The above example outputs a Table of Contents in the page where it occurs.
-The ``maxdepth`` argument tells Sphinx to include 2 levels of headers in it's output.
+The ``maxdepth`` argument tells Sphinx to include 2 levels of headers.
-It will output the 2 top-level headers of the pages listed.
 This also tells Sphinx that the other pages are sub-pages of the current page, creating a "tree" structure of the pages::